Medically Underserved Area Primary · mental · dental footprint

 District of Columbia County, DC has 31 Health Professional Shortage Area designations: 12 in primary care, 10 in mental health, and 9 in dental care, according to HRSA data.

-What does an HPSA score mean?
+What does District of Columbia County's HPSA score of 25.0 mean?

 What healthcare providers are needed in District of Columbia County?